alessia-tonicello/California-Housing-Prices-Analysis/README.md

        - Enhanced Scatter Plot: Used color and size encoding to represent housing prices, population, and income visually.
        - Households Scatter Plot: Analyzed the relationship between household density and median income.

+## Code Usage
+1. Install Python Libraries:
+   - You only need Python installed with the pandas library.
+Install it with: --> ```pip install pandas```

+2. Run the Script:
+   - Use the following command in your terminal to execute the analysis: --> ```python california_housing_analysis.py```

+3. View the Output:
+   - The script will display histograms for feature distributions and scatter plots displaying geographic trends, population density, and the relationship between median income and housing prices.

+## Results
+- A histogram showing feature distributions.
+- Scatter plots:
+   - Housing locations.
+   - Geographic representation of median house values and population density.
+   - Household density vs. median income.

+## Technologies Used
+- **Python**: The primary language used for analysis.
+- **Pandas**: For data manipulation and analysis.
+- **Matplotlib**: For data visualization.
+- **Jupyter Notebook**: For an interactive environment to run and display code.